mmvergara/solidifying-javascript-foundations/src/content/blog/prototypal-inheritance.md

 pubDate: "Feb 03 2025"
 ---

-Prototypal inheritance is one of JavaScript's core concepts, It is essential to understand how it works.

 ### The Family Tree

 In JavaScript, every object has a hidden `[[Prototype]]` property that links it to another object.
 This is like a child inheriting traits from a parent.
 When you try to access a property or method on an object, JavaScript will look for it on the object itself.
 If it doesn’t find it it will check the object’s prototype, and so on, up the chain.